-- (iv) Porches on buildings with entries at or near grade will need special attention to articulation and definition to create a presence on the street. - (b) Stairs: - (i) Exterior entry stairs should be generous in width and substantial in design. - (ii) Stairs to upper levels above the main floor must be accommodated within the internal space of the house or unit.
-Exterior stairs and landings that directly access levels above the main or ground floor are not supportable. - (iii) Steps are allowed in required side yards where they are designed to facilitate grade changes from the front to the rear of the site. - (c) Doors and Entrances: - (i) Townhouses rely on a simple repetition of identical or near identical side by side units.
-A series of equally important doors and entries may therefore be present on the street fronting façade of a townhouse development. - (ii) When doors to side-by-side units are located together, the entry area should be developed and expressed as a single porch, which may have both doors visible.
-Side by side units may have separately expressed entries and porches when they are located at the outside edge of the building form, or where the unit width separates the entries. - (iii) Except as described above, each building should have one clearly expressed main entrance area facing the street.
-Other entrances may be located on the front façade as long as clarity is maintained with respect to which is the main entrance.
-These entrances may include French doors and sliding glass doors. - (iv) Where entries to units are not clearly visible from the street, the presence and location should be announced through architectural or landscape gateway elements.
+- (iii) The zoning allows for a raised main level of up to 2.0 m (6.5 ft.) to enable houses to reflect the entry step and porch sequence seen in Vancouver's older neighbourhoods, and allow liveable basements with good access to light and outdoor space.
+Alternatively, the main floor may be close to grade, but in these cases the main floor should still be raised one or two feet to provide a comfortable relationship between the inside space of the dwelling and the public space of the street. - (b) Stairs - (i) Exterior entry stairs should be generous in width and substantial in design. - (ii) Stairs to levels above the main or ground floor must be accommodated within the internal space of the house or unit.
+Exterior stairs and landings that directly access levels above the main or ground floor are not supportable. - (c) Doors and Entrances - (i) Except as described below, each building should have one clearly expressed main entrance facing the street.
+Other doors may be located on the front façade as long as clarity is maintained with respect to which is the main entrance.
+These secondary doors may include french doors and sliding glass doors. - (ii) When doors to side by side units are located together, the entry area should be developed and expressed as a single porch which may have both doors visible.
+Side by side units may have separately expressed entries and porches when they are located at the outside edge of the building form, or where the unit width separates the entries.

-5.1.4 Windows and Skylights

-(a) Projecting bay windows should be limited in number - generally only one per façade, or one per unit.
-They should be treated as a focal element on the building facade, not a means to excessively expand indoor space at the expense of the streetscape.
+- (iii) Where entries to units are not clearly visible from a street (e.g. rear units), the presence and location should be announced through architectural or landscape gateway elements. - 5.1.4 Windows and Skylights - (a) Projecting bay windows should be limited in number generally only one per façade, or per unit.
+They should be treated as a focal element on the building facade, not a means to excessively expand indoor space at the expense of streetscape.

-- (b) Window placement and design should be well-ordered, and competing 'feature' windows should be avoided. - (c) Window openings should have depth, with substantial frames and mullions. - (d) Windows on upper levels should generally tuck closely under the eaves to help emphasize the roof. - (e) Skylights may be used to access light on upper levels as long as a strong and simple roof line is maintained. - (f) Proportion: - (i) Traditional style new buildings may use larger openings than existing character houses, but should maintain their feeling of solidness, proportion, and geometric order. - (ii) Contemporary style new buildings may use larger areas of glazing with different proportions than character houses - (g) Articulation: - (i) Except where brick or stone is the main surface material, windows on traditional style buildings should be installed with surrounding trim to emphasize their presence. - (ii) Window openings should generally have depth, with substantial frames and mullions, except that contemporary designs may consider alternative approaches such as windows that are flush with the main wall surface, and expressed as an integral part of surface articulation elements or banding. - (iii) Where a more contemporary window expression doesn't utilize trim, windows, doors and other openings should be articulated and emphasized through other means: a deep reveal to the window face, a broad overhang or canopy accenting the window, or strong and repetitive horizontal articulation of window divisions.
+- (b) Window placement and design should be well-ordered, and competing 'feature' windows should be avoided. - (c) Windows on upper levels should generally tuck closely under the eaves to help emphasize the roof. - (d) Skylights may be used to access light on upper levels as long as a strong and simple roof line is maintained. - (e) Proportion - (i) Traditional style new buildings may use larger openings than existing character houses, but should maintain their feeling of solidness, proportion, and geometric order. - (ii) Contemporary style new buildings may use larger areas of glazing with different proportions than character houses - (f) Articulation - (i) Except where brick or stone is the main surface material, windows on traditional style buildings should be installed with surrounding trim to emphasize their presence. - (ii) Window openings should generally have depth, with substantial frames and mullions, except that contemporary designs may consider alternative approaches such as windows that are flush with the main wall surface, and expressed as an integral part of surface articulation elements or banding. - (iii) Where a more contemporary window expression doesn't utilize trim, windows, doors and other openings should be articulated and emphasized through other means: a deep reveal to the window face, a broad overhang or canopy accenting the window, or strong and repetitive horizontal articulation of window divisions.